The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: The inverse Galois problem for 17T7

-inside the projective space $\PP^3$ with coordinates $x,y,z,w$, from the period matrix associated to~$z'$ as in the end of \Cref{subsect:small-period-matrix-computation}.
+\begin{remark} If we had computed in the previous two sections with $f'$ instead of $f$, since the associated abelian fourfolds being isomorphic over $\C$ we would have obtained the same invariants and hence the same reconstruction \eqref{eqn:genus4curve}. \end{remark}

 A computation with discriminants shows that this model has good reduction away from the primes $2$, $3$, $7$, and $17$.
-Projection from the point $(-12:2:4:3) \in X'(\Q)$ and a change of variables to minimize yields the singular affine plane model as in \eqref{eqn:singmod}.
+Projection from the point $(-12:2:4:3) \in X_0(\Q)$ and a change of variables to minimize yields the singular affine plane model as in \eqref{eqn:singmod}.
+Projection from the point $(-2:-2:3:1)$ gives the model

+which reduces modulo $7$ to a curve of genus $4$, giving a model for $X_0$ with good reduction at $7$.

-\begin{prop} Let $A' \colonequals \Jac(X')$ be the Jacobian of $X'$.
-Then $A'_F$ is isogenous to $A_{f'}$ over $F$. \end{prop}
+\begin{prop} Let $A_0 \colonequals \Jac(X_0)$ be the Jacobian of $X_0$.
+Then $A_{0,F}$ is isogenous to $A_{f'}$ over $F$. \end{prop}

 Our computations are performed in \textsf{Magma}.